HACCP Plan: How to Create and Implement It Right

 HACCP Principle #6 – Establish Verification Procedures

 Firstly, the initial HACCP plan must be verified for validity by HACCP-trained individuals.
+This is often done through a process called HACCP plan validation, which confirms that the control measures are scientifically sound and effective before implementation.
 For example; if cooking at a certain temperature is needed to kill pathogens, the oven temperature must be verified to make sure the proper temperature is obtained.

 If the HACCP plan is verified and followed precisely, there is less need for corrective actions later on, resulting in safer food and a reduction in costs.